celestiaorg/knuu/README.md

 ### Running Tests

-You can use the built-in `go test` command to run the tests.
+Depending on how you write your tests, you can use the built-in `go test` command to run the tests.

 To run all tests in the current directory, you can run: